 By the end of the project, we can conclude that Green Solar Cities is a policy for cities focussing on a holistic approach, which includes good, energy efficient constructions and installations in buildings leading to comfort and a good indoor climate, combined with use of optimised energy supply systems together with a local contribution from renewable energy sources.
 And in this way it lives up to the aims of the EU Concerto programme in a strong way, especially when good energy results is secured by help of an appropriate performance documentation as part of the strategy, something which is already known will be a future demand from the EU Building Directive.

-Read the final deliverables (see the links below) - and more details under ”Demo projects”.
-Further more the three magazines, telling about the projects, can be downloaded under ”Publications”.
+Read the final reports under "Publications / Reports" - and more details under ”Demo projects”.
+Further more the three magazines, telling about the projects, can be downloaded under ”Publications / Magazines".

 Last partner meeting in Salzburg 16th April 2013

 At the meeting the partners presented the results on calculated and monitored energy performances on the demo buildings in Salzburg and Copenhagen.
 The figures give a fine indication of the achieved results.

 The buildings fulfil the EU Concerto energy demands.

 The comparison between the different buildings has been quite a hard job due to fact that the building regulation on energy performance has changed during the project period.

 Green Solar Cities partners including a political group of reresentatives from Salzburg City first visited harbour areas in Copenhagen for amongst others visit to the Concerto project "Teglholmskolen" a new school that has just been finished following 2015 low energy standard.

 Then Karensminde in Valby "the cheap buildings to make affordable housing for normal income people", Water Cultural Centre and Langgadehus new-built elderly centre with connected family dwellings made as prefab low energy elements.